goosepirate/lox365/README.md

 — Guille

+> Bravo!

+— Shakir Mahmud Sumon

+> The IMAGE function is very useful for those of us that import Google Docs that contain remote (URL base) images.

+— René Haché

+> Keep up the great work!👍

+— LeighAnne Kenney

+> 👍😀
+>
+> A 1000 thanks.

+— Mikael Arling

+> The idea is splendid because Microsoft's IMAGE function in Excel doesn't work with local pictures or with pictures from LAN shares.

+— Gabriela Salvisberg

+## Compatibility

+Lox365 is not compatible with Microsoft Excel.

+Lox365 must be installed in order to read and write Lox365 functions.
+You can check whether it is installed using LibreOffice Extension Manager.

+On a machine without Lox365 installed, you will not be able to view calculation results from Lox365 functions.

 ## Availability of other functions

 These functions are not in LibreOffice and not provided by Lox365 but are available in the latest Excel: